 Can a foreclosure be removed from your credit report?

 Another common reason that foreclosures are removed from credit reports is a lack of available records.
 This most often occurs when the bank who owned the mortgage is no longer in business.
 In many instances, mortgages and foreclosures were sold from one bank to the next, leaving a snarl of paperwork that made it impossible for people to pay their mortgage bills on time.

 These sales also made it difficult for some banks to keep accurate records, and if the bank listed on your credit report is no longer in business, they will not be able to verify the foreclosure.
 Any information on your credit file that cannot be verified must be removed.

 Removing foreclosures requires filing separate disputes with all three credit bureaus.
 Because of the way the credit bureaus work, you have to word your disputes carefully to avoid having it deemed “frivolous.”
 While the FCRA offers protections for consumers, credit bureaus have the right to ignore anyone that they feel is abusing the law.

 The credit bureaus decide whether or not a dispute is frivolous solely based on your communication and any proof that you can provide.
 This is one of the reasons that many people look for professional assistance when it comes to repairing their credit and removing foreclosures.

 If you need to remove a foreclosure from your credit report, we highly recommend working with Lexington Law.
-We believe that Lexington Law’s experts will give you the best chance at getting it removed.
+We believe that Lexington Law’s professionals will give you the best chance at getting it removed.

 This client’s credit scores have dramatically improved since there are no longer any negative accounts on his credit report.
 Here is a snapshot of his credit scores since signing up with Lexington Law: